InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Experiments

-In each agent framework, we use GPT‑4o~\cite{openai2024gpt4ocard}, Deepseek‑V3~\cite{deepseekai2025deepseekv3technicalreport}, and Claude‑3.7‑Sonnet~\cite{anthropic2025claude37} as backbone LLMs, and configure all with a temperature of 0 to ensure determinism.
-In Agent Poirot, we set it to generate a total of 4 rounds, with 3 new questions generated in each round.
-Similarly, we also have Pandas Agent generate the same number of questions to ensure the rationality.
+\paragraph{Implementation Details.} We configure each agent with a temperature of 0 to ensure determinism.
+In Agent Poirot, we run a total of 4 rounds, with 3 new questions generated in each round.
+Similarly, we also have another agent generate the same number of questions to ensure the rationality.